chloealbright/DevHiveMind/Language Overlap/Use of closure & composition.md

 ```

 In this example, the decorators enhance the `rectangleArea` function by checking the number and type of parameters, showcasing the power of closure and composition in modifying and extending functionality.

+**composition** in this context refers to combining two or more functions to create a new one.
+This involves taking the output of one function and using it as the input for another.